 Windows server health snapshot

-A read-only Windows Server snapshot for uptime, disk pressure, memory, stopped automatic services, and recent critical events.
+A read-only Windows Server health snapshot that returns one compact row per host for uptime, disk pressure, memory headroom, stopped automatic services, and recent system errors.

 Good For